Republican Party efforts to disrupt voting after the 2024 United States presidential election: Ohio

 In February 2025, Ohio Secretary of State Frank LaRose published an online portal of daily database snapshots of Ohio voter rolls.
 The president of the League of Women Voters in Ohio expressed concerns about voter privacy and that these snapshots may be used by conservative voting activist groups who have previously filed challenges in what she described as an attempt at voter suppression.

 In April 2025, the Ohio House of Representatives passed a budget bill that proposed replacing elections for coroners with appointments by county boards of commissioners.
 Several Ohio coroners expressed concern that they were not previously consulted, that there was no debate, and that appointed coroners risked losing independence and becoming politicized.

-In September 2025, Ohio Republican state legislators Jack Daniels and Josh Williams proposed a bill that would allow for harsher punishment if a crime were motivated by politics, including a mandatory 10-year prison sentence for violent crimes considered to be motivated by politics, and would permit the death penalty for homicide convictions.
-An activist warned that the bill could be abused against accused perpetrators of one political slant or another, or could also be abused to imprison someone who a prosecutor disliked.

 Oklahoma

 In May 2025, Ryan Walters, the Oklahoma Superintendent of Public Instruction announced a new policy for academic social studies in K-12 public schools to include false claims of electoral fraud related to the 2020 United States presidential election as part of the curriculum.
 Walter had appointed Kevin Roberts of the Heritage Foundation and Dennis Prager to revise these new standards.

-Walters bid for 55,000 copies of the God Bless the U.S.A.
-Bible to be used in state public schools.
-They included a copy of the Constitution from 1865.
-This version does not include Amendments 11-27, several of which abolish slavery (Thirteenth Amendment), grant voting rights (Nineteenth Amendment and Twenty-sixth Amendment), or set presidential term limits (Twenty-second Amendment).

-Pennsylvania

-During the 2025 Pennsylvania Supreme Court election, Commonwealth Leaders Fund, a political action committee run by Republican activist Matthew Brouillette and funded by Jeff Yass released mailers that falsely claimed that the Pennsylvania Supreme Court judges up for re-election supported gerrymandering that favored Democrats.
-These mailers were criticized as "misleading" and "incredibly dishonest".